i5ar/ifollowers/README.md

 iFollowers
 ==========

-:eyes: Keep track of your Twitter followers.
+:eyes: Followers tracking script for Twitter.

 > This script was made for fun in my spare time.